I think I am the brownie queen. Try all of my brownie recipes and you'll see why. Or, just try this one. I can live with that.

 4. Add vanilla extract.

 5. In another bowl, sift cocoa powder and coconut flour to remove lumps.
+Add baking soda and baking powder.

 6. Stir flour mixture into wet mixture and mix until combined.
 Stir in chocolate chips.